moghimi/mhr-cfw/README.md

 You should see a message saying the HTTP proxy is running on `127.0.0.1:8085`

+You can use [FoxyProxy](https://getfoxyproxy.org/) [Chrome Extension](https://chromewebstore.google.com/detail/foxyproxy/gcknhkkoolaabfmlnjonogaaifnjlfnp?hl=en) or [Firefox Extension](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/) to use this proxy in your browser.

 ### 5 - Test your connection

 Open [ipleak.net](https://ipleak.net) in your browser, you should see your ip address set as cloudflare's.

 <img width="1454" height="869" alt="image" src="https://github.com/user-attachments/assets/dfd3316d-69b6-4b0e-b564-fdb055dbdafd" />